 Rule 1: Write text using Gutenberg’s paragraph block

-You do not have to add a new block to write a text, just start typing it after clicking to a page like this.
+You do not have to add a new block to write a text, just start typing it after clicking within a block like this.

-If you want to embed a link, change alignment, or format the text with bold or italics, you can just click on the text block and use the floating menu bar:
+If you want to add a link, update alignment, or format the text with bold or italics, you would need to click on the text block and use the floating menu bar:

 Rule 2: Adding an image block

-If you want to add an image anywhere in your post, what you need to do is hover over the spot where you want to insert your image.
+If you want to insert photo anywhere within your blog post, what you need to do is hover over the area where you want to insert photo.

-When you do that, you would find the Plus icon appearing.
-Clicking on it would open the block list, which would assist you to choose the Image block.
+When you do that, you would find the (+) icon appearing.
+Clicking on the plus icon would open the block list, which would help you to choose the Image block.

-When you do that, you would be able to upload a new image or select an image from your Media Library, just like you do with the current WordPress editor: Once you put the image block, you would see the actual image right there in the editor.
+When you do that, you would be able to upload a new image or select an image from your Media Library, just how you used to do with the classic editor: Once you put the image block, you would see the actual image right there in the editor.